 Information regarding COVID-19

-- less than 1 meter away -> mask required
+- Less than 2 meter away = FFP2-mask required

 Pathways through Lammerklamm Natural Monument